dgmneto/PrinterCNCPlotterProject/README.md

 All the code for this part is under Printer_software folder.

 ->Image translator: this is a python script which translates a png file into a txt fie.
 This way, the logic software can generate the path.

+All the code for this part is under Image_translator folder.